 Make sure you have a passport with at least 6 months validity.
 Airlines give out 90-day tourist passes at no cost, if you show your return ticket.
 Two 60-day extensions of the pass are allowed.
 A tourist visa for USA Citizens, which is valid for up to one year, may be obtained at a Venezuelan consulate in your home country.
 The cost is up to US$30.
 You must submit one passport photo, your passport with 6 months validity, references from a bank or employer, your return ticket, and the application form.

-From Europe you can fly to Caracas directly with the following airlines:
+From Europe you can fly to Caracas directly with:

 Paris – Air France